gvwilson/thirdbit/src/fiction/bear/index.md

 magic without—without—" She put her hand to her mouth and tugged.
 "Without this!"

-Noxy looked away from the tooth that Sergeant Dambu was holding out.
+Noxy looked away from the tooth that Sergeant Inambu was holding out.
 "And that's worth killing everyone in Apple Bridge?" she asked.

-"That's worth anything," Sergeant Dambu said, without hesitation, without a trace of doubt in her voice.
+"That's worth anything," Sergeant Inambu said, without hesitation, without a trace of doubt in her voice.
 "Justice is worth whatever it costs."